 Encourage your little ones to read with this smart Potter Library Table from Great Little Trading Company.
 It’s designed to be the perfect height for kids to use and has handy sectioned spaces that props the books up so they can see what they’d like to read easily.
 There’s a handy shelf underneath that can be used for toys.

-A chest of drawers is the best way to store most of your children's clothing and offers a handy surface for additional storage or display of treasured toys.
+A chest of drawers is the best way to store most of your children's clothing and offers a handy surface for additional storage or for displaying favourite toys.

 12. Build a kid's storage combo

 Use a combination of storage types to build a stylish storage wall in your child's bedroom.
-Here a run of storage benches have been combined with open shelving and hangers for a quirky set up that offers a space for everything.
+Here a run of storage benches has been combined with open shelving and hangers for a quirky set up that provides a space for everything.